 We expect that once Phase III clinical trials begin, they will take at least 12 months to complete.
-We expect to begin the clinical trials during the fourth quarter of 2000.
-However, we may experience delays in beginning, conducting and completing the trials because of delays in designing the trials to conform to the trial protocols and the requirements of investigational review boards at the sites where the trials will be conducted.
-In addition, the rate at which the clinical trials are completed depends upon a number of factors, including our ability to identify clinical test sites and sponsoring physicians and the ability of the clinical test sites to identify patients to enroll in the trials.
+We expect to begin the clinical trials during the first quarter of 2001.
+However, we may experience delays in beginning, conducting and completing the trials because of factors that include, but are not limited to, delays in designing the trials to conform to the trial protocols, complying with the requirements of investigational review boards at the sites where the trials will be conducted, our ability to identify clinical test sites and sponsoring physicians and the ability of the clinical test sites to identify patients to enroll in the trials.
 Further, the FDA monitors the progress of the clinical trials and may alter, suspend or terminate the trials based on the data that has been accumulated to that point and its assessment of the relative risks and benefits to the patients involved in the trials.
-Any of these factors could result in delay in completing our trials.